LPBeaulieu/Make-Your-Own-Gamebook/README.md

 ---

-- <b>Make Your Own Gamebook</b> (or MYOG for short), allows you to create your very own interactive gamebook, where readers choose how to engage with characters and events they encounter as the story unfolds.
+- <b>Make Your Own Gamebook</b>, allows you to create your very own interactive gamebook, where readers choose how to engage with characters and events they encounter as the story unfolds.
 - All you need to do is keep tabs on your section names in the section title headers and references throughout the text, and the Python code takes care of all the nitty-gritty details of assigning the numbers and sorting your document for you!
 - The code even checks for spelling mistakes in the section titles and lets you know if you have duplicates.
 - Importantly, it verifies that the last section can be accessed from the first section without interruption (that is to say, it tests for contiguity) and lets you know the furthest section that it is able to reach in your unsorted original document.
 This helps you figure out where there are issues as you are writing your work.